 At the the end we get a thought-out document that teased out a lot of detail.
 The client is now armed with a document that can be shown to an investor or design consultancy for a quotation.
 It empowers the client in future interactions about their product and allows the other party to quickly understand the project's goals and requirements.

-most importantly, we found that the investment of time early on to create such a document saves a much more time later on the project!
+Most importantly, we found that the investment of time early on to create such a document saves much more time later on the project!

 Now, why would you hire Boldport for this job?